 Choose the format you would like to use.

 Stick to embedding a link to an article, rather than uploading a copy of the work, in order to comply with copyright law.
 Look for something called a permalink, link,or bookmark, rather than copying the address from the top bar.
 You generally cannot use the address from the top bar because those change and the database won't remember them, causing your students to get an error message.
 Once you locate the permalink, insert the link into your Canvas classroom.
 Here's an example of finding a permalink in Ebscohost Academic Search Complete:

 Once you locate the permalink, insert the link into your Canvas classroom.

-Here's an example from Gale Virtual Research Library.
+Here's an example from Gale Ebooks.
 They call it a bookmark, rather than a permalink.

 Here's an example from Proquest Ebook Central.
 They call it a link.

 Use our series of three (3) Youtube videos for a flipped classroom instruction model.

 We are currently at work on Canvas modules you can drop into your course that focus on concepts in using information as well as the mechanics of One Search.